 - Have all discounts been applied? – Do you have agreed upon discounts with your carrier?
 Do you consolidate shipping with other shippers, or ship on off days, or not need your products delivered as quickly?
 If so, be sure to check that each and every one of these discounts have been deducted from the total freight invoice.

-- Were accessorials charged correctly? – A freight carrier will often charge for services that they consider above and beyond the call of duty, these include delivery area surcharges, additional handling charges, weekly pick up fees, residential delivery, and other such accessorials.
+- Were accessorials billed correctly? – A freight carrier will often charge for services that they consider above and beyond the call of duty, these include delivery area surcharges, additional handling charges, weekly pick up fees, residential delivery, and other such accessorials.
 Such charges can be exceedingly difficult to examine and confirm, especially since you generally remain unaware of them until after the shipment is made.
 Regardless, confirm that you not being incorrectly charged for accessorials, and if prior agreements have been made that included the waiving of certain accessorials, be sure to verify that those too are being honored.

 - Are you using the correct base rate? – Each carrier has their own base rates, but frequently, shippers will have all their carriers use a 3rd party base rate.